Advertiser Disclosure

 4. Brooklyn Heights Promenade

-Head to the promenade for some incredible views of Lower Manhattan’s skyline and the New York harbor.
-This would be a great place to watch the sunset or just experience a different view of the city.
+Head to the promenade for incredible views of Lower Manhattan’s skyline and the New York Harbor.
+This would be a great place to watch the sunset or experience a different city view.

 5. The Oculus

-The Oculus is actually the main transportation hub for the World Trade Center, but it’s also one of the most popular sights in NYC.
-Head to the top floor and take a picture of the stunning skylight, and then over to the 9/11 Memorial to make a day of it.
+The Oculus is the main transportation hub for the World Trade Center, but it’s also one of the most popular sights in NYC.
+Head to the top floor, take a picture of the stunning skylight, and then go to the 9/11 Memorial to make a day of it.

 Visit: Church St, New York, NY 10006